J’ai tué le papillon dans mon oreille

 19 Jun–8 Aug 2021

 Minia Biabiany (b.
 1988, Guadeloupe) arranges materials, sounds, videos and images to form spacial narratives.
 These deal with the conflictual and violent histories that have been inscribed into the archipelago of Guadeloupe and into the bodies of its people.
-They tell of the ongoing ecological and political ramifications of the plantation economy and slavery during French colonial rule, as well as of the continuing contamination of the ecosystem through the use of the pesticide chlordecone between 1972 and 1993.
+They tell of the ongoing ecological and political ramifications of the plantation economy and slavery during French colonial rule, as well as the continuing contamination of the ecosystem through the use of the pesticide Kepone from the 1970s on.
+Under persistent conditions of colonial depletion, exploitation and destruction, how can a connection to the land be established?

 A particular attention to the nature, use and meaning of materials characterises Biabiany’s practice.
 The lines of earth piled up across the floor form patterns that recall a traditional weaving technique, used to make fish traps in the Caribbean.
 Biabiany interweaves and entwines tales forgotten in Western historiography; tales of her home country, bound once again in neocolonial relationships of dependency as a department of Overseas France.